HeyPublisher/heypublisher-submission-manager/readme.txt

 11. Reimport.
 If a writer modifies a submission you have already 'Accepted' - you can re-import the submission into WordPress by selecting the "Reimport Into WordPress" value from the drop-down and clicking the "Update Submission" button.

 == Changelog ==

+= 2.5.0 =
+* Released: 2017-10-15
+* You can now manage the email responses for the 'submitted' state.
+This is the email that writers receive whenever they submit their writing to your publication.

 = 2.4.0 =
 * Released: 2017-07-09